 Data analysis.
 The Revista Amazonia Investiga supports transparency and openness around data, codes and other materials associated with research.
 Authors must maintain accurate records of support to allow others to understand, verify and replicate new findings.
 In addition, authors must provide access to this data and store it in an appropriate storage repository for others to share and use.

 Ethical supervision and privacy statement.
 The names and email addresses entered on the site of the Revista Amazonia Investiga will be used exclusively for the stated purposes of this journal and will not be available for any other purpose or for any other part.
-Data collected from registered and unregistered users of this journal is within the scope of the standard operation of peer-reviewed journals.
+For this reason the authors' emails will not publish in the articles.
+The articles will contain ORCID code information and institutional affiliation.
 The journal's editorial team collects such information only to the extent necessary or appropriate to fulfill the purpose of the visitor's interaction with the journal.
 Includes information that makes communication possible for the editorial process; which is used to inform readers about the authorship and editing of the content and allows to collect aggregate data on the behavior of readers.

 The data that will help in the development of this publication platform can be shared with its developer Public Knowledge Project in an anonymous and aggregated form, with the corresponding exceptions, such as article metrics.
 The data will not be sold by this journal or PKP nor will it be used for purposes other than those indicated here.

 The authors published in this journal are responsible for the data of human subjects that appear in the research reported here.